 Corrosion resistance

-Prolonged outdoor exposure leads supports to encounter moisture, humidity, rain, and ultraviolet radiation.
-Stainless steel contains chromium to form an impervious oxide layer preventing surface rust.
+Prolonged outdoor exposure leads to exposure to moisture, humidity, rain, and ultraviolet radiation.
+Stainless steel contains chromium, which forms an impervious oxide layer that prevents surface rust.
 Anodized aluminum also provides a protective coating.
 Plastics/composites won't corrode but can degrade over time if not UV-stabilized.

 Flexibility and Elasticity